check-spelling/auth0-verified-email-address-change/Profile/service/README.md

 ### Environment Variables

 Whatever environment you choose to utilize, before deploying the reference implementation provided you will need to setup the Node.js environment with the following environment variables.
 Support is provided for utilizing a [`.env`](https://www.npmjs.com/package/dotenv) file within your host Node environment (if supported) or alernatively using whatever configuration tools your hosting environment provides.
-Sample `.env` content has been provided for convenience:
+Sample `.env` content has also been provided for convenience:

 ```
 PORT=3030